laidrivm/articles/how-i-built-this-site-part-1.md

 In this article, I’ll discuss these tools and why I chose them: pros, cons, the challenges I met and how I solved them.
 We’ll come across development and publication of a tiny blog.
 We’ll also discuss the current state of the modern JS stack.
 Spoiler: the JS stack is still cursed, and using technologies above in commercial production is questionable.
 At the end, I’ll share my vision, how the site can be further developed.

+> This is the first part of a saga where I’m developing my own site with modern JS tools.
+You might be interested to check [the second part](https://laidrivm.com/how-i-built-this-site-part-2) as well, where I set up GitHub Actions and basic monitoring, write bash scripts and a few endpoints, enhance SEO and typography.

 ## Static site

 First, why did I decide to create a static site?